Gorbagana-Labs/gorbagana/docs/src/runtime/zk-elgamal-proof.md

 The simplest way to use a proof instruction is to execute it without producing a context state account.
-In this case, the proof instruction can be included as part of a larger Solana transaction that contains instructions of other Solana programs.
+In this case, the proof instruction can be included as part of a larger Gorbagana transaction that contains instructions of other Gorbagana programs.
 Programs should directly access the context data from the proof instruction data and use it in its program logic.